Global Playboy

 If you’re looking to throw the coolest party, impress a lady or just have a great drink with your buddies at home, it pays to know how to make an awesome classic cocktail.

-These are all simple classics, nice and manly, which use just a few of the essential spirits and mixers you probably have in your drinks cabinet.
+These are all simple classics, which use just a few of the essential spirits and mixers you probably have in your drinks cabinet.
 Sorry: screwdrivers, espresso martinis and cosmos don’t make the grade…

 Drinks you should have in your cabinet